Gohla/pie/tutorial/src/3_min_sound/1_session/index.md

 This simplifies minimality and soundness, as we do not need to worry about checking tasks multiple times.
 Furthermore, it is also an optimisation, as requiring the same task many times only results in one check.

+We will continue as follows:
-We will implement the `Session` type to hold all session data, and the `Pie` type as an entry point into the build system that manages a session.
+1) Create the `Session` type to hold all session data, and the `Pie` type as an entry point into the build system that manages a session.
+2) Update `TopDownContext` to work with `Session`.
+3) Update the incrementality example to work with `Session` and `Pie`.
+4) Ensure minimality by keeping track whether a task has been required this session.

 ## PIE and Session